dstar55/100-words-design-patterns-java/README.md

 * Structure

-The Implementator interface defines the interface for implementation classes (concrete implementers).
+The *Implementator* interface defines the interface for implementation classes (concrete implementers).
-The ConcreteImplementator class implements the Implementator interface and defines its concrete implementation.
+The *ConcreteImplementator* class implements the *Implementator* interface and defines its concrete implementation.
-The Abstraction abstract class defines the abstraction interface, maintains a reference to an object of type Implementator, and the link between the abstraction and the implementer is called a Bridge.
+The *Abstraction* abstract class defines the abstraction interface, maintains a reference to an object of type *Implementator*, and the link between the abstraction and the implementer is called a *Bridge*.
-The RefinedAbstracion extends the interface defined by Abstraction.
+The *RefinedAbstracion* extends the interface defined by *Abstraction*.

 * Known uses